Downs Carnegie Library

-The Downs Carnegie Library in the city of Downs in Osborne County, Kansas is a Carnegie library which was listed on the National Register of Historic Places in 1987.
+The Downs Carnegie Library in Downs, Kansas is a Carnegie library which was listed on the National Register of Historic Places in 1987.

+History

 A library association was organized in 1903 to seek a Carnegie Foundation grant.
 It received a $6,140 grant in 1905.

-The one-story red brick building was designed by architect A.T.
-Simmons of Bloomington, Illinois in an eclectic style.
+The one-story red brick building was designed by architect A. T. Simmons of Bloomington, Illinois in an eclectic style.
 It has a raised rusticated limestone block foundation.
 It was completed around 1906, and is about 50x30 ft in plan.

 It was listed on the National Register as part of a study on Carnegie libraries in Kansas.

 As of 2022, it is still the Downs public library.